Register to vote

 Why you should be on the electoral register

-Registering to vote means you can vote and have your say in local and national elections.
+Registering to vote means you can vote and have your say in local and national (general) elections.

 Who can register to vote

-You are eligible to register provided you are:
+You are eligible to register if you are:

 - 18 or over on the day of election.